Blockstream/gdk/docs/source/gdk-hw.rst

     is ``false``, the final vbf need not be returned.
 An empty string should be returned for blinding factors that are not required.
 It is not an error to provide blinding factors that are not required; they will be ignored.
-:used_utxos: An array of prevout txids and their indices, supplied so the
+:transaction_inputs: An array of prevout txids and their indices, supplied so the
                      request handler can compute hashPrevouts for deterministic blinding.

 **Expected response**: